Russo-Ukrainian War: Prediction and explanation of Twitter suspension: Methodology

 \subsection{Activity timing features}

 A particular feature category is based on the statistical measurements of a user's actions (shared posts).
-We measure two categories of user activity patterns; the user actions according to which part of the day they happen (hour) and the index of the day within a week; the second category measure is the statistics of the collected user posts (tweets, retweets and quotes) that are collected during the feature extraction period.

-In the case of activity per hour of the day, we measure the number of user actions (tweets, retweets and quotes), according to the daily hours.
+We measure two categories of user activity patterns.
+The actions according to which part of the day they happen (hour) and the index of the day within a week.
+The second category measure is the statistics of the collected user posts (tweets, retweets, and quotes).
+In the case of activity per hour of the day, we measure the number of user actions (tweets, retweets, and quotes), according to the daily hours.
 Based on these measurements, we calculate the percentage of the user's activity and identify the hours within a day that users are most active.
-This feature provides the unique characteristic of the user activity during the day.
+This feature provides the unique characteristics of the user activity during the day.

 Similarly, we compute the user activity, according to the days of the week.
 This feature may also provide unique information about the user activity; for example, identify whether the users are more active during the weekends.